Z11 (computer)

 The Z11 was a computer, the first serially produced machine of the Zuse KG.

 Weighing 800 kg, in 1955 it was built with relays and stepwise relays.
-Beginning in 1957 the Z11 could be programmed by punched tapes.
+Beginning in 1957, the Z11 could be programmed by punched tapes.
 It consumed 2 kW of electricity, and operated mechanically at a frequency of 10 to 20 Hz.
 Both input and output were in decimal numbers, and it used floating-point arithmetic.

 The Z11 was first presented on the Hannover Messe in 1957.
 Today the German Museum of Technology and the Museum of Technology in Vienna exhibit one of the surviving Z11s.

+History

+Development of the Z11 began in 1954 at Zuse KG under the direction of Konrad Zuse.
+The machine was developed primarily to meet the growing demand for large-scale surveying and land-consolidation calculations in post-war Germany.
+These calculations were required as part of agricultural land reform programmes that sought to reorganise fragmented farmland into more efficient plots.
+The Z11 was designed specifically for such work and was based on specialised relay-computing techniques previously developed by Zuse and his collaborators.

+Unlike later general-purpose computers, early Z11 systems used hardware-programmed calculation procedures implemented through stepwise relays.
+From 1957 onward, the machine became freely programmable through punched tape, significantly increasing its flexibility and range of applications.

+One of the earliest documented installations was delivered to the Carl Zeiss optical works in 1956.
+The computer was subsequently adopted by organisations involved in surveying, scientific calculation, optical engineering and insurance processing.
+A total of 48 machines were sold, making the Z11 the first serially produced computer manufactured by Zuse KG and one of the most commercially successful relay computers built in Germany during the 1950s.

+Revenue generated from Z11 sales provided an important financial foundation for the development of its electronic successor, the Z22.

+Technical data

+The typical configuration of a Z11 consisted of: